Legislation Addresses Recent ‘Dog Flipping’ Trend; Creates Third Degree Crime

 “People are stealing pets, especially dogs, for a variety of reasons, including breeding, selling, or using them for illegal purposes like dogfighting,” added Senator Scutari.
 “This is a very serious offense and the law must make clear that it is unacceptable and that those who perpetrate this crime will face severe penalties.”

-The committee approved the bill by a vote of 13-0.
-It next heads to the Senate for consideration.
+The Assembly approved the bill by a vote of 78-0.
+The Senate approved it 38-0.